Swydo/custom-integrations/README.md

             enabled: true, // default true
             // Number (optional) - expire cache after amount of seconds
             expireAfterSeconds: 3600, // default 3600
-            // Number (optional) - expire cache after amount of seconds for golden data.
-Golden data means that the rows and totals are static and won't change anymore in the future
-            expireGoldenAfterSeconds: 604800, // default 604800
         },
         // Object (optional) - comparison options
         comparison: {